Piano Sonata No. 2 (Shostakovich): Later appraisals

+Shostakovich's personal opinion

-Shostakovich's own feelings about the sonata fluctuated over the years.
+Shostakovich's feelings about the sonata changed over the years.
 It was one of the few piano works from his artistic maturity which he did not record himself.
-In May 1943, shortly after Shostakovich completed the sonata, he met with Marietta Shaginyan, to whom he dismissed his newest work as a "trifle, something impromptu", and that he was "pulled" to wanting to write an Eighth Symphony instead.
-Shaginyan's own opinion was that the sonata was "somewhat dry" and "subdued"; Shostakovich later gifted her two autographed pages of the sonata.
-But in spring 1973, he told Inger Wikström during a meeting in Copenhagen that he esteemed the Piano Sonata No. 2 as the most important of his piano works.
+In May 1943, shortly after Shostakovich completed the sonata, he met with Marietta Shaginyan.
+Notwithstanding that he made a present to her of two pages from the sonata manuscript, he dismissed it to her as a "trifle, something impromptu", and that he was "pulled" to wanting to write an Eighth Symphony instead.
+Nevertheless, he told Inger Wikström during a meeting in Copenhagen in early 1973 that he esteemed the Piano Sonata No. 2 as the most important of his piano works.